aaknitt/zellostream/README.md

 - issuer:  Issuer credential from Zello account (see above)
 - vox_silence_time:  Time in seconds of detected silence before streaming stops.
 Default: 3
 - audio_threshold:  Audio detected above this level will be streamed.
 Default: 1000
+- audio_source: Set to "Sound Card" (default) or "UDP"
-- input_device_index:  Index of the audio input device to use for streaming (not used in zellostreamUDP.py).
+- input_device_index:  Index of the audio input device to use for streaming when audio_source is set to "Sound Card".
 Use list_devices.py to find the right index.
 Default 0
-- TGID_in_stream: When true, a four-byte talkgroup ID is expected prior to the audio data in each incoming UDP packet and only the talkgroup specified in TGID_to_play will be streamed.
-Default is false.  (only used in zellostreamUDP.py).
-- TGID_to_play: When TGID_in_stream is set to true, the integer in this field specifies which talkgroup ID will be streamed (only used in zellostreamUDP.py).
-Default 70000
-- UDP_PORT: UDP port to listen for oncompressed PCM audio on.
-Audio received on this port will be compressed and streamed to Zello (only used in zeelostreamUDP.py).
-Default 9123
 - audio_sample_rate: Sample rate of the audio device (samples per seconds).
 Default: 48000
 - audio_channels: Number of audio channels in the device.
 1 for mono, 2 for stereo.
 Default 1
 - zello_sample_rate: Sample rate of the stream sent to Zello (samples per seconds).
 Default: 16000
 - in_channel_config: Channel to send. "mono" for mono device. "left", "right" or "mix" for stereo device.
 Default: mono
+- TGID_in_stream: Only used when audio_source is set to "UDP".
+When true, a four-byte talkgroup ID is expected prior to the audio data in each incoming UDP packet and only the talkgroup specified in TGID_to_play will be streamed.
+Default is false.
+- TGID_to_play: Only used when audio_source is set to "UDP".
+When TGID_in_stream is set to true, the integer in this field specifies which talkgroup ID will be streamed.
+Default 70000
+- UDP_PORT: Only used when audio_source is set to "UDP".
+UDP port to listen for oncompressed PCM audio on.
+Audio received on this port will be compressed and streamed to Zello.
+Default 9123

 ## Dependencies
 On Windows, requires these DLL files in the same directory: